HeatherSoron/ethankaminski.com/templates/includes/git-quickstart.md

 ## Commit
 When you're ready to commit, first *stage* any new or modified files, and then *commit* those files.
 Use `git add $path` to stage a file or directory, `git commit` to commit all currently-staged files, and `git commit $path` to commit all modified (but _not_ new) files under that path.

+Note that Git _does_ distinguish between new files, and existing-but-modified files!

 For example, commit all new or modified files, from the top-level directory of the repo: